Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Oh, look at how she's turned adversity into something positive.

-So uh, and his theory is that they're ten steps ahead of us on the chessboard.
+Blah, So, and his theory is that they're 10 steps ahead of us on the chessboard where we're all thinking here.

 This is just getting fun.

-Hillary the Comeback Kidette.
+Hillary the comeback cadet.

 Yep, that's what it'll be on Thursday night and Friday.

-I'll in fact, let's go ahead and make that prediction.
+In fact, let's go ahead and make that prediction.

 It's got fabulous data in it.

-Uh it blows away the demagoguery, doesn't blow the way the demagogues.
+It doesn't blow the way the demagogues.

-Now it's hard to do this on radio because it's numbers and numbers and radio don't mix.
+Now, it's hard to do this on radio because it's numbers and numbers and radio don't mix.

 But I, my friends, am a highly trained broadcast specialist.

-And if anybody can make this editorial understandable, it is I. Uh the staggering reality, a question to you.
+And if anybody can make this editorial understandable, it is I.

-Uh so there are five groups, Income ranges.
+So there are five groups, income ranges.

-And of course, Quintile One is the poorest of the poor, the lowest of the low, the thirstiest of the thirstiest, the hungriest of the hungry.
+And of course, quintile one is the poorest of the poor, the lowest of the low, the thirstiest of the thirstiest, the hungriest of the hungry.

-Two high range of poverty.
+Two, high range of poverty.

 Right.